Periodontal Disease Treatment (Gum Disease)

 • What causes periodontal disease or gum disease?

-Our mouths provide a home to millions of bacteria, both beneficial and harmful.
-Bacteria form a sticky substance, plaque, that adheres to the teeth.
-Brushing and flossing aim at removing plaque before it mineralizes into tartar.
-Tartar becomes a colony for more bacteria and adds to their population, pumping out toxins into the gums.
+Our mouths host millions of bacteria, including both good and bad microorganisms.
+When bacteria accumulate, they form a sticky coating called plaque, which can adhere to our teeth.
+Brushing and flossing are essential to remove plaque before it hardens into tartar.
+Tartar is a breeding ground for more bacteria which release toxins into our gums.

-Early inflammation results in bleeding gums, known as gingivitis.
-Bacteria left untreated and undisturbed successfully create a chronic infection in the gum collar.
-In many cases, the bone begins to deteriorate around the teeth as the bacteria burrow deeper into the gums.
-While gums may be slightly tender at this stage, there’s generally minimal discomfort as the bone dissolves.
+The initial inflammation causes bleeding gums, which is known as gingivitis.
+If left untreated, bacteria can cause a chronic infection in the gum collar.
+In many cases, the bone around the teeth starts to deteriorate as the bacteria burrow deeper into the gums.
+At this stage, gums may be slightly tender, but there is generally minimal discomfort as the bone dissolves.

-More than 50% of the bone around your teeth can disappear before any signs of looseness or pain begin to appear.
-The bone around teeth never regenerates, so this loss becomes permanent and harder to control as the bacteria hide deeper into the gums.
-Untreated gum disease leads to abscess and generalized tooth loss in many advanced cases.
+More than 50% of the bone around teeth can vanish before any signs of pain or looseness begin to appear.
+The bone that supports teeth never regenerates, so this loss is permanent and difficult to control as the bacteria hide deeper into the gums.
+If untreated, gum disease leads to abscesses and tooth loss in advanced cases.

 • How do I prevent periodontal disease or gum disease?